Special offer

 Investment management objectives involve creating an investment portfolio to generate returns while minimizing risks.
 The following is a breakdown of various objectives:

-• Assess and manage risk: Investment managers assess the amount of risk their clients are willing to take from the onset of the relationship and monitor and manage it on an ongoing basis.
+• Assessing and managing risk: Investment managers assess the amount of risk their clients are willing to take from the onset of the relationship and monitor and manage it on an ongoing basis.

-• Establish goals: Managers help clients determine their financial goals and create a strategy to achieve them.
-The manager must continually monitor these goals because long-term ones can change as life changes—marriage, children, job promotion, job loss, or divorce.
+• Establishing goals: Managers help clients determine their financial goals and create a strategy to achieve them.
+The manager usually continually monitors these goals because long-term ones can change as life changes (marriage, children, job promotion, job loss or divorce).

-• Select investments: Investment managers deeply understand all the different asset classes available and will choose the appropriate investments according to their client’s goals and risk parameters.
+• Selecting investments: Investment managers deeply understand all the different asset classes available and choose the appropriate investments according to their clients’ goals and risk parameters.

-• Monitor progress: An investment manager continually analyzes market conditions and adjusts portfolios to maximize returns and mitigate risks when necessary.
+• Monitoring progress: An investment manager continually analyzes market conditions and adjusts portfolios to maximize returns and mitigate risks when necessary.

-• Maximize returns: A successful investment manager maximizes their client’s returns with particular attention to tax efficiency and liquidity while minimizing losses over time.
+• Maximizing returns: A successful investment manager typically maximizes their client’s returns with particular attention to tax efficiency and liquidity while minimizing losses over time.

 Advantages and challenges of investment management